Waidd/elasticmongoose/README.md

 });
 ```

-This call just initialize a client and ping the elasticsearch cluster to check if he is online.
+This call just initializes a client and pings the elasticsearch cluster to check if it is online.
 The default host will be `localhost:9200`.
 You can override options this way :

 ```javascript
 var elasticMongoose = require('elasticmongoose');